MagnusThome/RejsaCAN-ESP32/README.md

 # RejsaCAN

-RejsaCAN is an ESP32 based board aimed at car use that I put together for my own use in my assorted crazy car projects.
+RejsaCAN is a small 3x5cm ESP32 based board aimed at car use that I put together for my own use in my assorted crazy car projects.
 The board has an on board CAN interface and can be powered directly from the car (5-26V).
 It also includes the option to auto shutdown so not to drain the car battery.

 There is no bespoke code for the board apart from pin definitions, it's just a piece of universal hardware, but by using easy to use open source Arduino libraries it can be made to interface not only to various CAN buses, Network/Wifi and Bluetooth but to numerous sensors and other peripherals using the ESP32's built in interfaces.